 Unfortunately, rare circumstances may require a child to be exited from the OVC program.
 Such conditions include: distant relocation of family, improvement of a family’s financial situation, inconsistent school and/or church attendance, or inappropriate lifestyle choices.

-If you would like to become an advocate, please indicate your interest below.
+If you would like to become an advocate, please indicate your interest using the link below.
 You will be contacted with available partnership possibilities.

-Your monthly support provides a child with school tuition, uniforms, and meals.
-It also contributes to the spiritual, academic, physical, emotional, and social formation that are a part the school programs.
+Your monthly support provides a child with school tuition, uniforms, meals, and, in some cases, school housing.
+It also contributes to the spiritual, academic, physical, emotional, and social formation that are a part of the school programs.

 Financial support will be accepted online through your MyGrace Account or by check.
 Login to your MyGrace Account here.
 (Checks can be mailed or dropped in the campus offering boxes).
 When you give, please denote in the memo line that the support is for OVC Kenya.